Purpose of this notice

 When you submit a request for alerts on our website

 Our Site gives you the opportunity to subscribe for alerts when content is changed.
-The only information about you which we collect is your email address and the types of email you have asked to be sent.
-Our use of your email address is based on your consent, which is demonstrated by your having entered it to request update emails.
+The only information about you that we collect is your email address and the types of email you have asked to be sent.
+By requesting update emails from us, you consent to us using your email address for that purpose.
 You may withdraw this consent at any time by clicking the ‘unsubscribe’ link in any email you have received.
 We will not use your email address for any other purpose than to send these emails, which are automatically generated.
 Your email address is stored and processed in Ireland and backups are held in Germany.

 Third party websites